 The concrete farm track peters out at a little shack, turning into a gravel trail and continuing down the valley.

 To our east is the peak of the High Rise, and the steep cliffs and valleys that lead up to the top.
 The mountains here catch a lot of rain, which comes out of the valleys in streams and small torrents.
-This year there was enough rain to turn the valley trail into a small stream, and we’ll need to hop over the stream constantly as we hike out the valley.
+This year there was enough rain to turn the valley trail into a small stream, and we hop over the stream constantly as we hike out the valley.
 At this time of year we may find some ice left over from winter, when the stream freezes over.
 We’ll pack some crampons just in case it’s slippery.

 If we kept hiking all the way down the valley we’d end up at the Lakeside Great Wall.
 But before we get there we’ll turn off to cross a medium-rise hill, hiking a farm trail through terraced chestnut orchards and then down in to the valley on the other side.